An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Concluding remarks

 We have constructed examples to confirm our theoretical results.
-They have illustrated that the refined Ritz vector is unique and much more accurate than the Ritz vector; consequently, the residual norm by the refined Rayleigh--Ritz method is much smaller than that by the Rayleigh--Ritz method.
+They have illustrated that the refined Ritz vector is unique and is much more accurate than the Ritz vector and that there are indeed more than one Ritz vectors to approximate the unique desired eigenvector.
+If the Ritz vector is unique, it may have no accuracy, and the residual norm by the refined Rayleigh--Ritz method is much smaller than that by the Rayleigh--Ritz method.

 There remain some important issues and problems to be considered.
 As we have addressed throughout, all the results in this paper are established under the assumption that $\lambda_*$ is simple.
 For the linear eigenvalue problem, this assumption has been dropped in \cite{Jia2001}, which includes more general convergence results on the Rayleigh--Ritz method for computing more than one eigenvalues and the associated eigenspace or invariant subspace, named as an eigenblock.
-For the NEP, there is the corresponding definition of invariant pairs \cite{Guttel}, which are generalizations of eigenblocks.
+For the NEP, one can define invariant pairs \cite{Guttel}, which are generalizations of eigenblocks.
 Effenberger \cite{effenberger2013} proposes a nonlinear Jacobi--Davidson type method with deflation strategy to successively compute an invariant pair.
-Suppose that there is a subspace $\mathcal{W}$ that contains sufficiently approximations to the desired invariant subspace.
+Suppose that a given subspace $\mathcal{W}$ contains sufficiently approximations to the desired invariant subspace.
 Then how to extend the convergence results in \cite{Jia2001} and this paper to the method for the NEP?
 We will explore these problems and issues in future work.